 7 | Access to a Private Community

-You could create a members only video channel with Vimeo or an exclusive Facebook group.
+Create a members only video channel with Vimeo or within an exclusive Facebook group.
 By keeping your content private, you’re creating a VIP community feel which people love! #brandinsiders for life.

 Videos would work especially well for beauty brands – make up and hair tutorials?
 Yes, please!